APSA Undergraduate Mentorship Program

 Respond to the initial contact email from your assigned mentor within 1 week, and maintain regular contact with your mentor.

 You and your mentor will be given Monthly Prompts, as well as a list of smaller discussion items, to structure meaningful conversation.
-It is expected that you use these items to facilitate discussion with your mentor.
+While these prompts remain optional, we highly recommend that you use these items to facilitate discussion with your mentor.

 Respect your mentor’s time.
 Remember that they are students too and have assignments and deadlines just like you do.